akirby23/the-crochet-corner/README.md

 - [CodeAnywhere](https://app.codeanywhere.com/): to write the code.
 - [GitPod](https://gitpod.io/): to write the code.
 - [Git](https://git-scm.com/): to commit & push the code to GitHub for version control.
-- [GitHub](https://github.com/): to store the code in its repository.
+- [GitHub](https://github.com/): to store the code in its repository and to manage the KanBan board.
 - [ChromeDevTools](https://developer.chrome.com/docs/devtools) for debugging and manual testing.
 - [Cloudinary](https://cloudinary.com/): to store static files online.
 - [Balsamiq](https://balsamiq.com/): to create the wireframes.